...

 Augusto Gerolin

-CRC in AI at Math & Chemistry
+AI at Math & Chemistry

 agerolin"at"uottawa.ca